-Tinnitus Sound Generator module
+Tinnitus Breaker Pro module

-Your hearing aids include the Tinnitus Sound Generator (TSG) module.
-The Tinnitus Sound Generator module is a tool to generate sounds to be used in a tinnitus management program to temporarily relieve patients suffering from tinnitus.
-The TSG can generate sounds adjusted to your personal preference and your specific therapeutic needs as determined by your doctor, audiologist or hearing care professional.
-Depending on the selected hearing aid program and the environment you are in, you may hear the therapeutic sound of a continuous or fluctuating noise.
+Your hearing aid includes the Tinnitus Breaker Pro (TBP) module, a tool for generating sounds to be used in tinnitus management programs to temporarily relieve suffering from tinnitus.
+The TBP can generate sounds adjusted to the specific therapeutic needs and your personal preference as determined by your doctor, audiologist, or hearing care professional.
+Depending on the selected hearing aid program and the environment you are in, you will sometimes hear the therapeutic sound resembling a continuous or fluctuating noise.

-Indications for use of the TSG module - (US only)
+Indications for use of the TBP module

-The Tinnitus Sound Generator module is a tool to generate sounds to be used in a tinnitus management program. to temporarily relieve patients suffering from tinnitus.
+The Tinnitus Breaker Pro module is a tool to generate sounds to be used in a tinnitus management program to temporarily relieve patients suffering from tinnitus.
 The target population is primarily the adult population over 18 years of age.
-This product may also be used with children 5 years of age or older.
-However, children and physically or mentally disabled users will require training by a doctor, audiologist, hearing care professional or the quardian for the insertion and removal of the hearing aid containing the TSG module.
+This product may also be used with children 12 years of age or older.
+However, children and physically or mentally disabled users will require training by a doctor, audiologist, hearing care professional or the guardian for the insertion and removal of the hearing aid containing the TBP module.